Dynamic Information Design with Diminishing Sensitivity Over News: Conclusion

-In this work, we have studied how an informed sender optimally communicates with a receiver who derives diminishingly sensitive gain-loss utilities from changes in beliefs.
+In this work, we have studied how diminishingly sensitive gain-loss utilities applied to changes in beliefs affect the agent's informational preferences.
 If we think that diminishing sensitivity to the magnitude of news is psychologically realistic in this domain, then the stark predictions of the ubiquitous two-part linear models may be misleading.
 In the presence of diminishing sensitivity, richer informational preferences emerge.

 An agent's consumption preference over the states can determine his preference between an information structure that delivers news gradually and another that results in one-shot resolution.
-When all information structures are feasible, one-shot resolution is neither the best one nor the worst one \textemdash{} skewness matters.
+In general, one-shot resolution is neither the best way to get information nor the worst way \textemdash{} skewness matters.
 One-shot resolution is strictly better than information structures with strictly gradual bad news, one-shot good news.
-But, it is strictly worse than the optimal information structure, which is asymmetric and features strictly gradual good news, one-shot bad news (under the conditions we identified).
+But, it is strictly worse than information structures with strictly gradual good news, one-shot bad news, provided loss aversion is not too high.

-If the sender lacks commitment power, diminishing sensitivity leads to novel credibility problems that inhibit any meaningful communication when the receiver has no loss aversion.
+For an informed sender who lacks commitment power, diminishing sensitivity leads to novel credibility problems that inhibit any meaningful communication when the receiver has no loss aversion.
 High enough loss aversion can restore the equilibrium credibility of good-news messages, and the receiver's equilibrium welfare may be non-monotonic in loss aversion.
-We construct a family of non-babbling equilibria when loss aversion is high enough, finding that the sender must communicate increasingly larger pieces of good news over time in the good state.
+We construct a family of non-babbling equilibria with gradual good news when loss aversion is high enough, finding that the sender must communicate increasingly larger pieces of good news over time in the good state.

-We have considered news utility as a subclass of reference-dependent preferences, exploring the implications of diminishing sensitivity for informational preference.
-We have abstracted away from probability weighting, another aspect of prospect theory that is sometimes applied together with reference dependence.
-This is partly to focus on the under-explored assumption of diminishing sensitivity, and partly because probability weighting seems to face more foundational issues than the reference-dependent aspect of prospect theory.
-In \citet{kahneman1979prospect}'s original formulation of nonlinear probability weighting, breaking up a positive outcome into two equally likely positive outcomes that slightly differ from each other leads to a discontinuous increase in the utility of the prospect, and can thus generate a violation of first-order stochastic dominance.
-On the other hand, \citet{quiggin1982theory}'s rank-dependent probability weighting has met recent experimental challenges \citep{bernheim_cpt}.